 Loving by anchoring is not healthy because it’s forced and alters the path of what could had been.
 It is for this reason that we can’t deny the past.
 Instead, we need to focus in the present and flow with the new reality.
 Sometimes this new reality puts things back where they were.
-When it comes to love you can’t force.
+When it comes to love you can’t force it.

 Anchors can take the form of imposed children or financial comfort.
-When someone tries to anchor a person to a newborn, the parent may allow to be anchored for a while in the hope of transmitting tranquility to the child.
+When someone tries to anchor a person to a newborn, the parent may agree to be anchored for a while in the hope of transmitting tranquility to the child.
 Anyone who is anchored by economic comfort, when sunset arrives, will hear coming from their lips: “this is not the life I was supposed to live.”

 Unconditional love cannot exist without self-love.
 Sometimes, however, it’s unconditional love which forces us to do our own homework and accept who we are before we can accept others.

 Wherever there is unconditional love there is no thirst, tension, fear or anxiety.
 The energy that such love generates can make us understand that we are just passing by and, in this passing, we can help others to reach their full potential.
 This love has no end and challenges the spatial and temporal dimension that we were given at birth.
-Whoever experiences such love will say when twilight comes: “I’ve lived the life I was supposed to live.”
+Whoever experiences such love will say when twilight comes: “I’ve lived the life that I was supposed to live.”

-© 2009 Gema Álava
+© 2019 Gema Álava